rails/rails/guides/source/routing.md

 | PATCH/PUT | /admin/posts/:id      | posts#update      | post_path(:id)      |
 | DELETE    | /admin/posts/:id      | posts#destroy     | post_path(:id)      |

+TIP: _If you need to use a different controller namespace inside a `namespace` block you can specify an absolute controller path, e.g: `get '/foo' => '/foo#index'`._

 ### Nested Resources

 It's common to have resources that are logically children of other resources.
 For example, suppose your application includes these models: